UNITE offers Google Professional Career Certificates curriculum free of charge

-- UNITE awards scholarship money to its graduating seniors, who have completed both engineering courses, for post-secondary pursuit of machining, manufacturing, engineering and other skilled trades.
+- UNITE awards scholarship money to graduating seniors, who have completed our engineering courses, for post-secondary pursuit of machining, manufacturing, engineering and other skilled trades.

 - UNITE students validate their CTE skills through industry-aligned certification exams which are provided free of charge.

-- In spring 2018, 59 UNITE students earned nearly 100 skills certificates in CAD Mechanical Design, Engineering Principles, 21st Century Success Skills, and IT Fundamentals.
+- UNITE students earn skills certificates in CAD Mechanical Design, Engineering Principles, 21st Century Success Skills, IT Fundamentals+, and Data Analytics.

 - UNITE students who have completed Intro to Engineering Design course can earn IVC college credit.

-- UNITE's H2AC team was featured in automotive magazines Car & Driver, Road & Track, and Popular Mechanics.
+- UNITE's Horizon Grand Prix team was featured in automotive magazines Car & Driver, Road & Track, and Popular Mechanics.

-- UNITE is not a club but a school wide STEM program that blends career and technical education with academics.
+- UNITE is not a club but a school wide STEM program that blends career technical education and work-based learning with academics.